 Yup, returns – or to use their more formal title, ‘Reverse Logistics’ – are a huge continuous headache for retailers.
 Post-Christmas returns dominate during the first few months of each year, with January 5th being the zenith of the most frenetic time.
 In fact, courier service UPS has even coined a name for it: ‘National Returns Day’.

-So why do so many online stores continue to promote ‘free returns policies’ as a feather in their caps rather than try to discourage them?
+So why do so many online stores continue to promote ‘free returns policies’ like a feather in their caps rather than try to discourage them?
 Because returns have become an essential part of the online shopping cycle.

 The customer, it seems, is (still) always right.
 Free returns are pretty much the norm now – for both bricks & mortar retailers and their online counterparts.
 But while physically-present stores are more likely to encourage in-person returns, online retailers have a unique set of issues to deal with.